-For me, Valentine’s Day hasn’t always been about grandiose gestures, or reservations for two at the most exclusive eatery in town.
-Instead, I made a choice in my early twenties to view Valentine’s Day as the one day each year where I remind those people in my life that I truly care about them; that they’re special to me.
+For me, Valentine’s Day hasn’t always been about grandiose gestures or reservations for two at the most exclusive eatery in town.
+Instead, I made a choice in my early 20s to view Valentine’s Day as the one day each year where I remind those people in my life that I truly care about them; that they’re special to me.

 What I found was that my new perception of Valentine’s Day not only made the “Hallmark Holiday” a little more tolerable for my single friends – I no longer felt like my self-worth was tied to how much someone spent on me.